davidgracia26/Why_Has_Nobody_Told_Me_This_Before/Developer_Edition.md

 If you don't feel like installing things on your computer, you can use [StackBlitz](https://stackblitz.com/) which allows you to set up an environment quickly as long as all you need is Javascript or a Node environment.
 And if you have an account you can save your setup for future use.

-[Replit](https://replit.com/languages/csharp) is a good resource if you need to test a server side language's code in addition to javscript.
+[Replit](https://replit.com/languages/csharp) is a good resource if you need to test a server side language's code in addition to Javascript.

 If you're looking for a good place to play around with C# then [Dot Net Fiddle](https://dotnetfiddle.net/) is a great place to test your code.